 Find out more detailed information about the programme modules

-A second-class Honours degree, or international equivalent, in engineering, a maritime-related topic, economics, business, is preferred.
+A lower-second-class Honours degree, or international equivalent, in engineering, a maritime-related topic, economics or business.
 We will also consider applicants on an individual basis with non-standard qualifications and/or relevant practical experience.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.